shworker/bluepill_china/README.md

 How to use:

- - edit scripts:
+ - edit script new_flash.sh:
-   - path and name of your project
+   - path to your projects
-   - path to openocd
+   - name of your project